 We hosted our dinner club and to make it easy I served a potluck.
 Here are some of my favorite weekend potluck recipes.

 Weekend Potluck Dinner Ideas

 Potluck.
-I am sure you all know what the meaning of potluck is.
-I was surprised to learn that “Potluck meaning” is a huge google search term.
+I am sure you all know what the meaning of a potluck is.
+I was surprised to learn that “Potluck meaning” is a huge Google search term.
 My guess is that people google it when they are trying to decide if the potluck item they want to bring has to be homemade.
+Hehe.

 - used in reference to a situation in which one must take a chance that whatever is available will prove to be good or acceptable.